cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 If the server public key is carried in an X.509 certificate, it MUST use the RSASSA-PSS OID {{!RFC5756}}.
 It MUST NOT use the rsaEncryption OID {{?RFC5280}}.

-# Implementation Considerations

-This section documents considerations for interfaces to implementations of the protocol in this document.
-This includes error handling and API considerations.

-## Errors

-The high-level functions specified in {{generation}} are all fallible.
-The explicit errors generated throughout this specification, along with the conditions that lead to each error, are listed in the definitions for Blind, BlindSign, and Finalize.
-These errors are meant as a guide for implementors.
-They are not an exhaustive list of all the errors an implementation might emit.
-For example, implementations might run out of memory.

-## API Considerations {#apis}

-It is NOT RECOMMENDED that APIs allow clients to specify RSA-PSS parameters directly, e.g., to set the PSS salt value or its length.
-Instead, it is RECOMMENDED that implementations generate the PSS salt using the same source of randomness used to produce the blinding factor.

-If implementations need support for randomized and deterministic signatures, they should offer separate abstractions for each.
-Allowing callers to control the PSS salt value or length may have security consequences.
-See {{det-sigs}} for more information about details.

 # Security Considerations {#sec-considerations}